toofaloof/magenta-realtime-mixing/README.md

 A fine‑tuned **Magenta RealTime (Magenta RT)** checkpoint + **Colab notebook** that streams audio generation and lets you **toggle Reverb + Low‑Pass Filter live** on the drum stem.

-This project keeps **all control in lane 0** (no extra lanes) to avoid style/control entanglement.
+This is a personal side-project from me and keeps **all control in lane 0** (no extra lanes) to avoid style/control entanglement.
+It is still not avoidable with this approach.

 ---

 ## Quickstart (Colab)

-1. Open `demo.ipynb` in Colab  (use v6e-1 TPU since it's tested on there)
+1. Open `demo.ipynb` in Colab  (recommend to use v6e-1 TPU since it's tested on there)
-2. Run cells top → bottom
+2. Run cells top → bottom.
+Replace system.py with the system.py script in this repo and restart runtime.
 3. Set `HF_REPO_ID` + `CHECKPOINT_SUBDIR` in the “Load checkpoint” cell
 4. Click **Start** in the streaming widget
 5. Use **Reverb** + **LPF** toggles while it plays (applies on the next ~2s chunk)